dfds-data/dfds-ds-toolbox/README.md

 - 0.2.0 => Fix bugs to install
 - 0.3.0 => Plotting updates (Univariate, Pred_Real, AUC, Lift) Remember to add
   descriptions of any new versions, please include working examples
+- 0.7.0 => Following new coding guidelines.
+Functions and variables have been renamed.
+-

 # Contribute